 Tips For The Best Pasta Salad

-- 1 Extra Minute – You’ll be cooking the pasta to the package directions.
+- 1 Extra Minute – You’ll be cooking the pasta according to the package directions.
 But pay attention to the cooking time.
 You’ll want to add 1 minute to the cooking time stated on the package, but no more than that.
 There is a fine line between cooked and mushy.
 So set your kitchen timer and act quickly when it goes off.
 Pasta salad is often served cold.
-It can harden just a bit as it cools, so the extra minute of cooking will give it just the right texture for a cold or room temperature pasta salad.
+It can harden just a bit as it cools, so the extra minute of cooking will give it just the right texture for a cold or room-temperature pasta salad.

 - Salted Water – You’ll want to make sure you salt your water well.
 Pasta can be somewhat lacking in flavor without this step, particularly in a cooler pasta salad.

 - Rinsing – If you are using regular, wheat-based pasta, you can simply strain the cooking water off (you can even save a small amount to add to the sauce so it adheres to the pasta better).
 However, if you are using any type of gluten-free pasta, you’ll want to rinse it well after draining off the cooking water.
 Otherwise, the water leaves behind too much starch, and your pasta will become a gluey-sticky mess.